Agency worker accident at work claims – Can I Claim Compensation?

 - Take the contact information for any witnesses – If anyone witnessed the accident, you should get their full name, address, and contact number.
 This is because witness statements can really help to strengthen your case.

-- Take photographs of the incident and the resulting injuries – If your injuries are visible or there is any damage to the scene, take photos for proof of what happened.
-Of course, in some cases, your injuries will not be visible, and so this piece of evidence will not be applicable to your claim.
+- Take photographs of the incident and the resulting injuries – If your injuries are visible or there is any damage to the scene, take photos to prove what happened.
+Of course, your injuries will not be visible in some cases, so this piece of evidence will not apply to your claim.

 - Seek the necessary medical advice and treatment – Of course, it is important to see a doctor for health reasons.
 Nonetheless, it is also vital for your agency worker compensation case.
-This is because the medical report your health professional provides is the most crucial piece of evidence in any claim, which will be used to determine how much money you receive.
+This is because the medical report your health professional provides is the most crucial piece of evidence in any claim, which could determine how much money you receive.

-Read on to find out what kinds of damages can be included in agency worker accident at work claims.
+Read on to find out what kinds of damages are possible for agency worker accident at work claims.

-When making your workers compensation and temp agency injury case, you can claim agency worker compensation for the following:
+When making your workers compensation and temp agency injury case, you can claim agency worker compensation with calculations of the following:

-- Claims for temporary and permanent damage – You can make a claim for any temporary or permanent damage you have experienced because of the accident.
+- Claims for temporary and permanent damage – You can claim any temporary or permanent damage you have experienced because of the accident.

 - Financial losses and expenses – You can claim for any out-of-pocket expenses you have been subject to as a direct consequence of your injuries, for example, counselling expenses, loss of income, and travel costs.